Background

 DTIIMs

-DTIIMs are videos and browser-based games which aim to reduce susceptibility to misinformation by inoculating against persuasive techniques common to misinforming communications.
-DTIIMs show promise as fun, engaging interventions that lend themselves to the needs of adolescents.
-However, there is a live debate in the field regarding the efficacy of DTIIMs, and relatedly, which methodological and statistical techniques should be used to test them.
-Further, the mechanisms by which they are theorised to work remain almost entirely unexplored.
+DTIIMs are videos and browser-based games that aim to reduce susceptibility to misinformation by inoculating against common rhetorical techniques of persuasion rather than specific arguments.
+They show promise as fun, engaging activities that meet the needs of adolescents.
+However, there is a lively debate in the field about the effectiveness of DTIIMs, and relatedly, which methodological and statistical techniques should be used to test them.
+Furthermore, the theoretically relevant factors and mechanisms by which psychological inoculation’s effects are thought to arise remain largely unexplored in these interventions.

 Scientific Relevance